 - The Phase 1 of the Cornubia Development, planned by eThekwini Municipality near Verulam, has already commenced.
 This project has a projected growth over the next 30 years to 60 000 residential housing units and industrial and commercial sites.
 Implementation has, however, been slower than initially anticipated. - The King Shaka International Airport became operational on the 1st May 2010.
 Demand from the airport, associated Dube Trade-Port, and other developments surrounding the area is expected to grow from the current 1.4 Ml/day to greater than 10 Ml/day over the next ten years. - More than 70 development projects are proposed within the area covered by the NCSS.
 These include up market housing developments such as Blythedale and Royal Palm Estates, low cost housing developments such as the Etete Low Cost Housing Projects, the Driefontein Medium Income Housing Project and the Nonoti Land Restitution Project and commercial and industrial developments.
-The Ballito Hills development is being commissioned is phases and is set to be completed within the next 5 years. - There are numerous off-takes that have been connected on the Lower Thukela pipeline between the Lower Thukela Reservoir and Mvoti Balancing Reservoir.
+The Ballito Hills development is being commissioned is phases and is set to be completed within the next 5 years. - Housing and commercial developments are expected over the next 20 years in the area north of Tongaat. - Numerous off-takes have been connected on the Lower Thukela pipeline between the Lower Thukela Reservoir and Mvoti Balancing Reservoir.

-The current economic climate and the COVID pandemic has resulted in a "slowdown" in the housing development sector.
+The current economic climate has resulted in a "slowdown" in the housing development sector.
 However, many of the developments are still likely to be implemented although the timing is expected to be extended.
-The current (October 2022), five, ten, twenty and thirty year forecasts are shown in Figure 12.33, Figure 12.34, Figure 12.35, Figure 12.36, and Figure 12.37.
+The current (October 2023), five, ten, twenty and thirty year forecasts are shown in Figure 12.33, Figure 12.34, Figure 12.35, Figure 12.36, and Figure 12.37.